amacfie/amacfie.github.io/_posts/2016-03-16-link-type-panel.md

 ---
 layout: post
-title: Link of the day
+title: "Link of the day: Language designer panel"
 ---

 Erik Meijer hosts a panel at Lang.NEXT 2014: